Germans' Gate, France Travel Guide

 Germans' Gate is open for visitors Monday - Friday, between 14:00-18:00.

-History of German Gate
+History of The Germans' Gate

-Unique features of German Gate
+Unique Features of The Germans' Gate

 Located in Metz, France